construct0/nyzoVerifier/README.md

 # Nyzo verifier
+# !!!
+This is a developer branch and things may break unexpectedly !!!

 This is the source for the Nyzo verifier, sentinel, client, documentation server, and a few other Nyzo tools.